 Timing is everything.
 Even in IP field, timing is a very important issue.
 Strategy, of when your invention should see the daylight, must be clear and thought-out.
 There are inventions that brought no profit to the owner, just because at the moment there still was no market for it, or the representation was poor.
 One example – Douglas Engelbart came up with the idea for the computer mouse in 1968 and did patent it.
 But the patent ran out in 1987, before the technology became widely used.
 Since then, at least one billion computer mice have been sold.

 Secondly – timing for revealing your invention is also crucial.
 An inventor should always keep in mind that novelty in patenting is global.
-Thatve never been disclosed to the public in any way (writing, presenting, selling, etc.), otherwise it will not be considered as NEW.
-If you have put a video on Youtube about your invention; how it is working, looks like, etc. you will not get a patent granted for your own failure to protect novelty.
+Invention should never be disclosed to the public in any way (writing, presenting, selling, etc.), otherwise it will not be considered NEW.
+If you have put a video on Youtube about your invention; how it is working, function, etc. you might not get a patent granted for your own failure to protect novelty.

-And thirdly, even after applying for a patent (that means when your invention is already titled as "patent pending"), you still should think over your IP strategy and consider, when it is the best time to bring a new product to the market.
+And thirdly, even after applying for a patent, you still should think over your IP strategy and consider, when it is the best time to bring a new product to the market.
 You will not have any legal protection of your invention untill it is officially published by the patent office.

-Furthermore, an applicant has only a limited time to extend the geographical scope of patent protection.
-Paris Convention for the Protection of Industrial Property establishes a period of twelve months to submit patent’s subsequent designation.
-However, the international application gives you a longer time period.
-If you will go through international filing (according to PCT rules), you will have additional 18 month to do that in most countries – so 30 month from the priority date in total (national laws may fix different time limit).
+Another aspect an inventor mush consider is a limited time to extend the geographical scope of patent protection.
+Paris Convention for the Protection of Industrial Property establishes a period of twelve months to submit subsequent designations for a patent.
+The international application gives you a longer time period.
+If you will go through international filing (according to PCT rules), you will have additional 18 month to submit same patent application in most countries (total of 30 month from the priority date in total).

-However, and this is one „but“, until the patent application is disclosed, you have a possibility to withdraw your application (if you have noticed any faults, decided to change your IP strategy and keep it secret, etc.).
-If you have decided to do that, and your invention is already disclosed in available prototypes, you will lose an opportunity to apply again for a patent for the same invention.
-You should also not forget this possibility.
+However, and this is one „but“, until the patent application is disclosed, you have a possibility to withdraw your application (for reasons such as any faults, changes in IP strategy, etc.).
+If you have decided to do that, and your invention is already disclosed in available prototypes, you will lose an opportunity to apply for a patent again for the same invention.

 So keep all this in mind!
 And all the best in inventing!